DevonMillerJunk/CapstoneProject/README.md

 ## Roadmap

 - [x] Design of Standard
-- [ ] Basic Test Bench for Antenna Assessment
+- [x] Basic Test Bench for Antenna Assessment
-- [ ] Error Encoding and Decoding
+- [x] Error Encoding and Decoding
-    - [ ] Implementation of CRC code generation
+    - [x] Implementation of CRC code generation
-    - [ ] Error Correction through GRAND decoding
+    - [x] Error Correction through RS decoding
-    - [ ] Optimization of parameters
+    - [x] Optimization of parameters
 - [ ] Network Implementation
-    - [ ] Packetization of the data
+    - [x] Packetization of the data
-    - [ ] Timing and ackknowledgements
+    - [x] Timing and ackknowledgements
-    - [ ] Integration of Error Encoding and Decoding
+    - [x] Integration of Error Encoding and Decoding
-    - [ ] Retransmission of failed packets
+    - [x] Retransmission of failed packets
-- [ ] Advanced Test Bench
+- [x] Advanced Test Bench
-    - [ ] Basic Test Bench built on top of Network Implementation
+    - [x] Basic Test Bench built on top of Network Implementation
-    - [ ] Metrics Collection and Assessment
+    - [x] Metrics Collection and Assessment

 See the [open issues](https://github.com/DevonMillerJunk/CapstoneProject/issues) for a full list of proposed features (and known issues).